moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 }
 ```

-When requesting and updating documents, it is possible to receive the balances and cost of the positions of these documents.
-To get stock and cost in document positions, you need to pass an additional parameter `fields=stock` in the request.
+When requesting and updating transactions, it is possible to receive the balances and cost of the items of the transactions.
+To get stock and cost in transaction items, you need to pass an additional parameter `fields=stock` in the request.
 For example,

 + `/customerorder/{document id}?fields=stock&expand=positions`

-Stock and cost can be obtained from the following documents: `[Shipping, Buyer Order, Retail, Buyer Invoice, Vendor Order, Vendor Invoice, Receipt, Return to Vendor, Return Buyer, Retail Return]`
+Stock and cost can be obtained from the following transactions: `[Shipment, Sales Order, Sales Invoice, Purchase Order, Purchase Invoice, Receiving, Purchase Return, Sales Return]`

-Balances and cost price for documents **Shipping**, **Retail**, **Acceptance**, **Return to supplier**, **Return to buyer**, **Retail return** are calculated at the time of the field ** moment** in these documents.
-For **Buyer Order**, **Buyer Invoice**, **Supplier Order**, **Supplier Invoice** are calculated at the current time.
+Balances and cost price for transactions **Shipment**, **Receiving**, **Purchase Return**, **Sales Return** are calculated at the time of the field **moment** in the transactions.
+For **Sales Order**, **Sales Invoice**, **Purchase Order**, **Purchase Invoice** are calculated at the current time.

 You can get balances with cost for the following queries:

 + Getting a list of operations
 + Getting a single operation
-+ Getting operation positions
++ Getting operation items
 + Retrieve a line item of an operation
 + Update operation
-+ Position update
++ Item update

 When compiling a request to get a list of operations, you must additionally pass the `limit` parameter with a value not exceeding 100.
 For example,

 + `/customerorder?fields=stock&expand=positions&limit=100`

-For customer returns without reason and retail returns without reason, the `cost` field will be absent in the `stock` composition.
+For Sales Returns without reason and retail returns without reason, the `cost` field will be absent in the `stock` composition.

 ### Purpose of the syncId field